Rockstar Vienna: Manhunt 2 and closure (2004–2006)

 In January 2004, Rockstar Vienna began work on what would become Manhunt 2, the sequel to 2003's Manhunt.
 On the morning of 11 May 2006, Take-Two closed down Rockstar Vienna's facilities and fired all employees without prior notice.
-In a blog post, Rockstar Vienna designer Jurie Horneman described how he arrived at the studio to work, only to be turned away by security guards.
+In a blog post, the Rockstar Vienna level designer Jurie Horneman described how he arrived at the studio to work, only to be turned away by security guards.
 With 110 employees before the closure, Rockstar Vienna had been the largest video game developer in Austria.
-The move was described as a cost cutting exercise: Rockstar Games had too many studios and its expenses were too high, and the decision to close Rockstar Vienna was made easier because it was its only studio in a non-English-speaking country.
+The move was described as a cost cutting measure.
+Rockstar Games had too many studios and its expenses were too high, and the decision to close Rockstar Vienna was made easier because it was its only studio in a non-English-speaking country.
 Rockstar Games stated that employees were "offered packages in accordance with Austrian law, as well as other job opportunities within Take-Two and Rockstar Games where possible".
 Laber later described the closure as "completely fair", noting that the severance packages far exceeded the legal minimum.

 The development of Manhunt 2 was shifted to Rockstar London and the game was released in October 2007.
 Following the release, Horneman, who had been a producer for the game while at Rockstar Vienna, noticed that the game's credits lacked all names of the Rockstar Vienna employees who had worked on the game before the studio's closure.
 In a blog post listing all 89 missing credits, he stated that "the majority of the work we did at Rockstar Vienna is in the released game.
 Rearranged and modified, but it's there."
 He added that he was "disappointed and outraged that Rockstar Games tries to pretend that Rockstar Vienna and the work we did on Manhunt 2 never happened – the work of over 50 people, who put years of their lives into the project, trying to make the best game they could".